 It is also a good place to jet ski or take a trip on an inflatable as there are several chaps along here offering their services.
 We always use a guy called Marvin, who will be happy to help if you give him a call or drop him a message.
 He will also take you out on a glass bottom boat to swim with turtles (but more of that in part 3).

-Hunte’s Gardens is a place we hadn’t visited before and nothing I can say here will really convey just how incredible this place is.
+Hunte’s Gardens is a place we hadn’t visited before despite coming to Barbados a dozen times and nothing I can say here will really convey just how incredible this place is.
 It is the brainchild and hard work of one man: Mr Anthony Hunte, and a small team of gardeners.
 When Mr Hunte bought the property and land there was a sinkhole in the back garden of the stable block.
 Rather than just leave it Mr Hunte set about planting it and turning it into a lush garden, with lots of areas of interest dotted about.
 Tables and chairs line the shadier areas, there are some water features whose cool spray makes for a welcome relief from the sun and there are buddhas just asking to have their tummies tickled.
 You are more than welcome to bring your own picnic and a book and to find a quiet place to stay for as long as you wish.
 You are also cordially invited to join Mr Hunte on his verandah for a chat about his home and, also to chat about what brings you to Barbados.
 It is a truly wonderful magical way to spend an afternoon.

 Lone Star couldn’t have been more accomodating (not easy at 7pm at night with 8 of us).
 After cocktails at the bar our table was ready, the food was incredible and the service faultless.
 We haven’t been for dinner since our honeymoon (though we have done lunch since) which in hindsight is a real shame as this really is a special place to eat.
 Though it is one of the pricier places on the island, it is well worth the trip.